-The Harry S. Truman Presidential Library and Museum is currently under renovation.
-A new museum entrance and permanent exhibition are scheduled for completion this fall in celebration of the 75th anniversary of Truman’s ascension to the presidency.
-Check back here often for updates and sneak peeks before the grand reopening.
+The Harry S. Truman Presidential Library and Museum reopened in July of 2021 with a new museum entrance and permanent exhibition in celebration of the 75th anniversary of Truman’s ascension to the presidency.

 Some of the exhibit’s signature pieces start to come to life: the Rubble Theatre featuring a war-torn Berlin, a recreation of a fuselage from the Berlin Airlift’s C-54 Skymaster, and the rear platform of the Whistle-stop Campaign’s Ferdinand Magellan.

 The Library’s largest artifacts were moved into the galleries: a WWI French 75mm field gun and caisson, the White House beam that broke under Margaret’s piano, and the Buffalo Mantle from the State Dining Room.

 Step inside the renovation with Dr. Kurt Graham to see the progress being made.

 With construction on the exhibit galleries complete, the temporary protection is removed from the Thomas Hart Benton mural.